mobilejoomla/mobilejoomla/README.txt

 http://www.mobilejoomla.com/forum.html

-For information how to develop Mobilejoomla! see http://github.com/miohtama/mobilejoomla.buildout
+For information how to develop Mobile Joomla! see http://github.com/miohtama/mobilejoomla.buildout